-Applying our model to Australia, a prototypical commodity-rich open economy, we establish the following results.
+Applying our model to Australia, a prototypical commodity-rich open economy, we establish a number of key empirical results.
 First, our estimates suggest a permanent rise in the level of commodity prices by 30% around 2002:Q2 and a twofold increase in the volatility of commodity prices in 2008:Q1, respectively, showing that the structural changes in commodity prices are important in the data.
 Our estimates also imply a sharp increase in the disutility of working in the tradable sector and a mild fall in the disutility of working in the non-tradable sector.
 Similarly, the estimates point to a substantial fall in preferences for tradable consumption goods paralleled by a rise in preferences for non-tradable consumption.
-By turning off stochastic shocks, we can assess the contribution of structural change to the data and show that the model driven by exogenous structural change generates long-run transitional dynamics that closely track the observed secular trends for the shares of employment and consumption in the tradable and non-tradable sectors.
+By turning off stochastic shocks, we are able to assess the overall contribution of the structural change to the data and show that the estimated model generates long-run transitional dynamics which closely track the observed secular trends for the shares of employment and consumption in the tradable and non-tradable sectors.

-Second, we disentangle the channels that operate via each exogenous force of structural change to explain the observed secular trends.
-The increase in the level and volatility of commodity prices is chiefly important to explain the appreciation of the real exchange rate post 2002:Q2, and the consequential fall in the net-exports-to-GDP ratio.
+Second, we disentangle the channels that operate via each exogenous structural change to explain the secular trends in the data.
+The permanent increase in commodity prices is chiefly important to explain the appreciation of the real exchange rate post 2002:Q2, and the consequential fall in the net-exports-to-GDP ratio.
 In our model, the appreciation of the real exchange rate generates a strong substitution between domestically produced tradable goods and imported goods that causes a sharp fall in the domestic production of traded goods, thus raising unemployment in the tradable sector.
 A central result is that the commodity price boom allows the model to jointly match the large and persistent fall in net exports together with a sharp appreciation of the real exchange rate.